C2SM/spack-c2sm/docs/SpackCommands.rst

 Options (spack load)
 ^^^^^^^^^^^^^^^^^^^^
-* ---first: load the first match if multiple packages match the spec
+* \--first: load the first match if multiple packages match the spec